-LIVE FROM CANALYS CHANNELS FORUM, HONG KONG: Canalys CEO Steve Brazier explained a tit-for-tat trade dispute between China and the US is likely to lead the former to reduce its reliance on US-made semiconductors in favour of silicon from South Korea, Japan and Taiwan.
+LIVE FROM CANALYS CHANNELS FORUM, HONG KONG: Canalys CEO Steve Brazier explained a tit-for-tat trade dispute between China and the US is likely to lead the former to reduce its reliance on US-made semiconductors in favour of silicon from South Korea and Japan.

 In the opening presentation here, Brazier noted China buys around $200 billion-worth of semiconductors from the US annually, but had already begun shifting its supply chain away from the country in the face of rising US tariffs.
 In Q3, China increased imports of semiconductors from South Korea by 7.8 per cent, he noted.

 However, he explained this is two-way traffic, with many companies already shifting manufacturing away from China to countries such as Malaysia, Vietnam and Cambodia.
 This shift has the potential to reshape global supply chains he said.